bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/articles/webdev-tools.md

 A component-based system means that individual components manage their own state, and can then be composed to build complex UIs.
 React can also render on a server using Node, and with [React Native](https://facebook.github.io/react-native/) you can power mobile apps as well.

 React is one of the most popular of the many JavaScript frameworks available.
-Used by WordPress for their backend and Block Editor, it’s a platform to consider for any web developer working with user interfaces.
+Used by WordPress for their backend and Block Editor, it's a platform to consider for any web developer working with user interfaces.

 ### 10. Vue